 I didn't name our new 2001 Ford Windstar.
 God did.

 Fast forward to November 2001.
 Special had graduated from high school, and since the days of fund raising were over, The Blaze was traded in for a new Ford Windstar that seated seven.
-Since we had only two kids, Special at 18 years old with his own car and Sweet Tart at 13, it really didn't make a lot of sense that we would buy a seven passenger van.
+Since we had only two kids, Special at 18 years old with his own car and Sweet Tart (nickname from jhigh) who was just 13, it really didn't make a lot of sense that we would buy a seven passenger van.
 But 2001 was the year that you could buy a vehicle at 0% interest, so we decided that a big van for our travels and for when we had company would suit us just fine.

 As I looked out my living room window that rainy November morning in 2001 and gazed at the beauty of our new van sitting in the driveway, the quietest voice I've ever heard whispered into my heart "The Chariot".